Places Visited: Delhi, Varanasi, Khajuraho, Orchha, Agra, Jaipur, Jodhpur, Udaipur

 Sarnath was where the Buddha gave his first sermon in 530BC, revealing the ‘Eight-Fold Path’ to his five disciples.
 The exact spot is marked by the cylindrical Dhamekh Stupa, built in 500 AD on the remnants of a much older one commissioned by the Mauryan Emperor Ashoka.
 The structure takes pride of place in an immaculately kept park of well-tended lawns and flower beds.

-After one final stroll sunrise around Varanasi’s atmospheric waterfront, the group will transfer to the airport to catch the midday flight to Khajuraho for a two-night stay near the famous temple complex.
+After one final stroll at sunrise around Varanasi’s atmospheric waterfront, the group will transfer to the airport to catch the midday flight to Khajuraho for a one-night stay near the famous temple complex which you will visit later this evening.
 Stay overnight at Hotel Chandela or similar.

 Khajuraho’s extraordinary assemblage of shrines owes its survival to the remoteness of the location in central India.
 Even in the period between the 10th and 13th centuries when they were being built, the temples lay well of the beaten track and miraculously escaped the attention of the marauding Muslim armies that destroyed so much of India’s religious art in the medieval era.
 Famed above all for their erotica, the stone sculpture that adorns the Khajuraho shrines today appears astonishingly fresh.
 You’ll arrive in time for a look at some of the main temples before supper.
 The sensuously carved stonework looks at its most ethereal in the late-evening light.